 On December 22, 2017, the Tax Cuts and Jobs Act (the "Act") was enacted.
-The Act, which is also commonly referred to as "US tax reform," significantly changes US corporate income tax laws by, among other things, reducing the US corporate income tax rate from 35% to 21% starting in 2018.
-Under the Act, the alternative minimum tax has been repealed and minimum tax credit carryforwards become refundable beginning in 2018 and will be fully refunded, if not otherwise used to offset tax liabilities, in tax year 2021.
+The Act, which is also commonly referred to as "US tax reform," significantly changed US corporate income tax laws by, among other things, reducing the US corporate income tax rate from 35% to 21% starting in 2018.
+Under the Act, the alternative minimum tax has been repealed and minimum tax credit carryforwards became refundable beginning in 2018 and will be fully refunded, if not otherwise used to offset tax liabilities, in tax year 2021.
 Further, our \$110.6 million in federal net operating loss carryforwards generated as of the end of 2017 continue to be carried forward for 20 years and are expected to be available to fully offset taxable income earned in future tax years.
-Federal net operating losses generated after 2017 are carried forward indefinitely, but generally may only offset up to 80% of taxable income earned in a tax year.
+Federal net operating losses generated after 2017, totaling \$67.4 million as of fiscal year 2019, are carried forward indefinitely, but generally may only offset up to 80% of taxable income earned in a tax year.
 In the quarter ending December 31, 2017, we revalued our deferred tax assets and liabilities for changes under the Act including (a) revaluing our federal net deferred taxes assets before valuation allowance using the 21% tax rate; (b) revaluing our federal valuation allowance using the 21% tax rate; and (c) recognizing a federal deferred tax benefit for 80% of indefinite lived deferred tax liabilities, which are anticipated to be available as a source of taxable income upon reversal of deferred tax assets that would also have indefinite lives.

-The benefit for income taxes for fiscal year 2018 incorporates the changes under the Act, including use of the 21% US corporate income tax rate and applying the new federal net operating loss carryforward rules.
-We have \$3.8 million minimum tax credit carryforwards of which \$1.9 million is refundable for 2018, and recognized in fiscal year 2018 as a current income tax benefit of \$1.9 million, offset by \$1.9 million in the deferred tax provision.
+The benefit for income taxes for fiscal years 2019 and 2018 incorporates the changes under the Act, including use of the 21% US corporate income tax rate and applying the new federal net operating loss carryforward rules.
+At the end of 2017, we had \$3.8 million of minimum tax credit carryforwards of which \$1.0 million is refundable for 2019 and \$1.9 million was refunded for 2018.
+Current income tax benefits of \$1.0 million, offset by a \$1.0 million deferred tax provision, were recognized in fiscal year 2019 for the minimum tax credit carryforward refundable for the year.